 I have just given you an education, an evaluation and a set of strategies that will educate you in a way that is both understandable and actionable.

-Editor’s note: This column first appeared in the Business Journal in September 2014.
+Editor’s note: Jeffrey Gitomer is on sabbatical.
+This column originally appeared in the Sept.
+2, 2014, Business Journal.

 Jeffrey Gitomer is the author of 12 books.
 His “21.5 Unbreakable Laws of Selling” is available as a book and an online course at gitomerVT.com.
 For public event dates and information about training and seminars, visit gitomer.com or email firstname.lastname@example.org.